Betta Fish Not Moving (11 Top Causes & Solutions)

 Wrap Up

-A betta that is staying in one place but is otherwise healthy may just be chilled out and passing time (especially if it’s their normal behavior).
+A betta that is staying in one place but is otherwise healthy may just be chilled out and passing time (especially if it’s their usual behavior).
 Alternatively, a betta fish that is lying still on the bottom, barely breathing and turning white, may be close to death.

 While these are extremes, anything unusual should be investigated, from your betta frequently sleeping to signs of constipation or swim bladder issues.